linebender/druid/CONTRIBUTING.md

 # How to contribute

 **IMPORTANT:** The Druid project is being discontinued.
-While we will still accept all contributions, we'll prefer bugfixes and documentations improvements to new features.
+While we will still accept all contributions, we'll prefer bug fixes and documentation improvements to new features.

 If you still want to contribute, here are the guidelines you need to follow.